Bug Report #4638

 IMO I think we should not fix this.
 This is clearly an error of the benchmarking tool not an error on the Kohana side (is it even valid to delete the space?
 O_o)

-#18 Updated by Lorenzo Pisani about 1 year ago
+#18 Updated by Lorenzo Pisani over 1 year ago

 - Status changed from New to Feedback